Carbon-14 waste is a problem. It is environmentally unfriendly, and worst of all, it doesn’t just go away. It stays for thousands of years.

 What’s more, it is not just useful to you.
 It is also helpful to the environment.

-Because NDB uses recycled nuclear waste is used to make NDB, there would be less toxic waste.
+Because NDB uses recycled carbon-14 waste, there would be less toxic waste.

-It is making nuclear power a much cleaner option than before.
-Big picture, this means we can use more nuclear power instead of fossil fuel.
+It is making alternative power a much cleaner option than before.
+Big picture, this means we can use more alternative power instead of fossil fuel.

 Helping reduce the carbon footprint.
 As well as save billions of dollars worth of taxpayers’ money that is being used to store nuclear waste.